 Getting to Palolem, or any other of these beaches from Vasco de Gama (Goa) airport, currently costs around 1,400 rupees for a non-airco taxi and 1,600 for an airco taxi.

-If you enjoyed Goa Beach Hopping, you may also like:
+If you enjoyed Goa Beach Hopping, check out India West Coast – Kerala to Goa.
+You may also like: